locomotivecms/engine/README.md

 ### Translating the back-office

-By default, the Locomotive back-office is fully translated in English.
-But adding a new language is pretty straightforward since we now manage all our I18n translation keys in [Transifex](https://www.transifex.com), a platform dedicated to this kind of task.
+By default, the Locomotive back-office is fully translated in English, Dutch and Greek.

+Adding a new language is pretty straightforward since we now manage all our I18n translation keys in [Transifex](https://www.transifex.com), a platform dedicated to this kind of task.

 Here is our Transifex portal page: [https://www.transifex.com/locomotive/locomotive-engine](https://www.transifex.com/locomotive/locomotive-engine).
 Feel free to sign up and translate!